Not everyone likes mince pies, but who can resist a Mincemeat Chelsea Bun? These festive treats are very easy to make and are irresistible.

 200g strong bread flour, Shipton Mill is great

-10g dried yeast, Doves quick yeast is my favourite
+10g dried quick yeast, Doves quick yeast is my favourite

 270ml warm water